eusonlito/laravel-Packer/README.md

         // pack and combine all js files in given folder
         {{ Packer::jsDir('/js/', '/storage/cache/js/all.js') }}

-        // pack and combine all js files in given folder using base_folder option as storage folder to packed file
+        // pack and combine all js files in given folder using cache_folder option as storage folder to packed file
         {{ Packer::jsDir('/js/', 'js/all.js') }}

         // Packing multiple folders